-The peer learning sessions were split into sections that included background, practice and hands-on activities that were guided by the outline of the "Building Cities for All" training program.
+This peer learning series is the first skill building activity of the Community of Practice, adapted from the outline of World Enabled's Building Cities for All Training program.
+The peer learning sessions were split into sections that included background, good practices and challenges, and hands-on learning activities.
 Through the structure of the training program, the sessions explored the principles of Global Compact; mainly Participation, Inclusive Urban Policies and Programs, Capacity Building and Data for Development.